Marvell Technology Inc. (MRVL) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The average price predicted by analysts for MRVL is $70.24, which is $6.39 above the current price.
-The public float for MRVL is 855.83M and currently, short sellers hold a 2.26% ratio of that float.
-The average trading volume of MRVL on July 24, 2023 was 15.18M shares.
+The average price point forecasted by analysts for Marvell Technology Inc. (MRVL) is $70.24, which is $4.89 above the current market price.
+The public float for MRVL is 855.83M, and currently, short sellers hold a 2.11% ratio of that floaft.
+The average trading volume of MRVL on July 31, 2023 was 15.05M shares.

 MRVL’s Market Performance